ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 Attestation is the function through which a task verifies the identity of a separate Workload.
 (TBD: sync definition with reference RaTS architecture)

+* Workload Identity Token

+An authentication token that contains a workload identifier used for service to service authentication.
+The token is bound to a cryptographic key and requires that the presenter provide proof of possession of the secret key material.
+This token is further defined in {{?I-D.ietf-wimse-s2s-protocol}}

 # Architecture

 ## Workload Identity